-The Telstra Act provides that an "unacceptable foreign ownership situation" will exist in relation to Telstra if "foreign persons" and their "associates" hold, in total, a "particular type of stake" in us of more than 35% of shares held by persons other than the Commonwealth (the "Aggregate Limit") or if any foreign person and its associates hold a particular type of stake in Telstra of more than 5% of shares held by persons other than the Commonwealth (the "Aggregate Limit") or if any foreign person and its associates hold a particular type of stake in Telstra of more than 5% of shares held by persons other than the Commonwealth (the "Individual Limit").
+The Telstra Act provides that an "unacceptable foreign ownership situation" will exist in relation to Telstra if "foreign persons" and their "associates" hold, in total, a "particular type of stake" in us of more than 35% of shares held by persons other than the Commonwealth (the "Aggregate Limit") or if any foreign person and its associates hold a particular type of stake in Telstra of more than 5% of shares held by persons other than the Commonwealth (the "Individual Limit").
 "Foreign person", "associate", "group", "particular type of stake", "direct control interest" and "interest" in a share are all defined in the Telstra Act and are summarised below under "Definitions".